ZorakIsStained/MCS-DX/README.md

 all three   - augmented or sustained depending on code

-Using the Chord Strummer as a USB MIDI controller
+Using the MCS-DX as a USB MIDI controller

 Connect the T. Chordstrum via micro USB cable to a computer or other host device with a midi synth software installed and running.
 Select "Teensy MIDI" as MIDI input in synth software if necessary.